haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 Success!
 Now we're cooking!

-Now, let's try and install `MagicEightBall` again.
-It fails with a message "This package is signed but not by a trusted signer."
+Now, let's try and install `MagicEightBall` again to see if it fails.
+It indeed fails with a message "This package is signed but not by a trusted signer."
 Just as I expected.
 Everything is coming up Milhouse.

 Hmmm, my spidey sense is tingling.
 Any time software seems to just work, I get suspicious.
 This is working too well.
 James writes so many great packages, let's install one more.